AAUW has a long & distinguished history of advancing educational & professional opportunities for women in the U.S. & around the globe.

 Neighbors

-This year the branch distributed $13,000 to six organizations to support community projects, programs and services.
-The six recipient organizations are as follows::
+Last year, our branch distributed $13K to six organizations to support community projects, programs and services.
+The six recipient organizations were as follows::

 Pictured here: Judi Krein (second from left), AAUW Community Project Grants Committee member delivering the grant check to Karen Carman, Hope Street executive director (left) and Hope Street residents.